Achievable logoAchievable logo

 Splicing

-Alternative splicing is a physiological process that enables mRNA to direct synthesis of tissue specific protein variants (isoforms) that may have different cellular functions or properties.
-It occurs by rearranging the pattern of intron and exon elements that are joined by splicing to alter the mRNA coding sequence.
+Alternative splicing is a physiological process that allows a single gene to produce tissue-specific protein variants (isoforms) with different cellular functions or properties.
+It occurs by changing which intron and exon elements are joined during splicing, which alters the mRNA coding sequence.
 Alternate splicing accounts for 25000 human protein-coding genes being able to generate >90,000 different proteins.
 Aberrant splicing is seen in many diseases including cancers and beta thalassemia.

 Regulation of gene expression: Following factors are important: